arz321/happ-desktop-windows-7/README.md

 All these files can be found in the [**release**](https://github.com/arz321/happ-desktop-windows-7/releases).

 1. Download and install [**VxKex**](https://github.com/i486/VxKex/releases/download/Version1.2.1.2229/KexSetup_Release_1_2_1_2229.exe).
-2. Download the [Happ installer](https://github.com/Happ-proxy/happ-desktop/releases/latest/download/setup-Happ.x64.exe)/[mirror](https://files-hub.com/download/windows/latest?arch=x64).
+2. Download the [Happ installer](https://github.com/Happ-proxy/happ-desktop/releases/latest/download/setup-Happ.x64.exe)/[mirror](https://files-hub.com/download/windows/latest?arch=x64) or get it from the [**release**](https://github.com/arz321/happ-desktop-windows-7/releases/download/Release/setup-Happ.x64.exe).
 In the properties of `setup-Happ.x64.exe`, open the **VxKex** tab and enable the following options:

    * **Enable VxKex for this program**
    * **Report a different version of Windows**